 Options to consider:

-Murano Glass ans Burano lace experience: 5 hour tour
+Murano Glass and Burano lace experience: 5 hour tour

 Things to do in Burano

-So while I organised this list as a sequence of things to do, I recommend you use it more to gauge what to expect from the island rather than a full on itinerary or a Burano must-see checklist.
+So, while I organized this list as a sequence of things to do, I recommend you use it more to gauge what to expect from the island rather than a full-on itinerary or a Burano must-see checklist.

-Unlike other locations, where you need to scout out the instagram-worthy corner, Burano is all made of these low rise, bright coloured houses and you can stroll around any of its meandering streets to fill your eyes with their rainbow colours.
+Unlike other locations, where you need to scout out the Instagram-worthy corner, Burano is all made of these low rise, bright colored houses and you can stroll around any of its meandering streets to fill your eyes with their rainbow colors.

-The houses are said to be coloured this way for a practical reason: Burano is surrounded by the lagoon and many of its inhabitants in the past would get their livelihood from fishing.
+The houses are said to be colored this way for a practical reason: Burano is surrounded by the lagoon and many of its inhabitants in the past would get their livelihood from fishing.

 While you are at sea, seeing your house from the distance can be hard and the bright facades helped identify your home from far away.

-Looking at the architecture of Burano, this explanations seems indeed very likely.
+Looking at the architecture of Burano, this explanation seems indeed very likely.

-Aside from the colours, the houses in Burano are all very similar and without distinctive details: they tend to all have a square facade and 2 or 3 stories so the colours indeed are helpful to identity which belongs to which family.
+They tend to all have a square facade and 2 or 3 stories so the different shades indeed are helpful to identity which belongs to which family.

 Learn the story of Bepi, his house and his love for cinema